3DCoded/3MS/docs/setup/assembly.md

 1. Plug the red wire into the positive terminal of the screw termianls
 2. Plug the black wire into the negative terminal of the screw terminals

+    !!! danger
+        These dupont cables are too thin to run much more than the stepper motors.
+If you run a heater or other power-intensive device off of the SKR board, the duponts and/or PSU can melt/catch fire.
+To reduce the risk of this, you can double up on the duponts or get thicker wires.

 3. Following this image, choose either the DCIN or POWER input
 ![](skrminie3v2pins.jpg)
 4. Route the two wires inside closest to your chosen input
 5. Using the markings on the board, plug the red wire into the positive terminal on the SKR
 6. Using the markings on the board, plug the black wire into the negative terminal on the SKR
 7. Verify all connections

+    !!! warning
+        If the wires are plugged into the wrong place, or swapped polarities, your SKR, Stepper motors, and/or PSU can be badly damaged.

 8. Plug the PSU screw terminals into the PSU wire

 If the SKR lights up, you wired it correctly!